ccdavis/boardgame/README.md

 Later when I decided to port the game to Java I extracted the game setup from the BP unit and wrote it out in a generically  parsible format.
 Using the parser really helped to detect my many mistakes.
 I never got much beyond the parser with the Java version.

 This C++ version pretty much  mirrors the Java approach to parsing.

-For the rest of the game I'll try out entity component-system architecture which is rather opposite of the original design which was very object-oriented with a strict class hierarchy.
+I built a game class based around storing the game entities as components.
+There's a toy "system" to move pieces around the board.